 - Sweden – 8 places, including Abisko National Park, Kiruna, and Jukkasjärvi.
 Click to read.

-We’ve focused on the countries listed above because they are by far the most likely ones if you want to see the northern lights in Europe.
-We also have forthcoming posts specifically on seeing the northern lights in Ireland and Russia.
+I’ve focused specific articles on the countries listed above because they are by far the most likely ones if you want to see the northern lights in Europe.
 However, there are other countries where the aurora can be seen on nights of greater activity.

-For the rest of this post, we’ll focus on those less-common European countries where it’s still possible to see the northern lights in Europe under the right conditions.
+For the rest of this post, I’ll focus on those less-common European countries where it’s still possible to see the northern lights in Europe under the right conditions.
 These countries are Denmark, Estonia, Germany, and the Netherlands.

 Where to See the Northern Lights in Denmark